jonathandewitt-dev/react-shadow-scope/README.md

 > **Note**
 >
 > Your output CSS file should be in the `/public` folder (or wherever your static assets are served from.)
 The expected filename is `tailwind.css` by default, but can be customized (see next section).
+>
-Be sure to *remove* it from the `<link>` tag in your HTML.
+> Be sure to *remove* tailwind from the `<link>` tag in your HTML.
 You may want to add this in its place:
 >
 > ```html
 > <style>